bloomberg/fast-noise-aware-topic-clustering/README.md

 In addition, the full clustering model can be dumped to pickle for deep investigation if desired by adding `--flag-save-clusteringmodel`.
 Warning that, especially for large datasets, this file is very large.

-### Use a Custom Preprocessor
+### Custom Preprocessor / Featurizer
 Results from the paper were generated using an in-house preprocessor that is not available to the public.
-Using nltk we created a similar preprocessor, housed at `fanatic/preprocess/nltk_preprocessor.py`, and inherits from `fanatic/preprocess/generic_preprocessor.py`.
-One is free to create a new preprocessor, inheriting from `generic_preprocessor.py`, to use more sophisticated features (e.g. BERT embeddings).
+Using nltk we created a very similar preprocessor, located at `fanatic/preprocess/nltk_preprocessor.py`, and inherits from `fanatic/preprocess/generic_preprocessor.py`.
+Users are free to create their own custom preprocessors, inheriting from `generic_preprocessor.py`, and experiment with more sophisticated features (e.g. BERT embeddings).

+In particular:
+- the `.preprocess()` method is called in `embedding_driver.py` and the returned data must have a `norm_tokens` field.
+- the `.featurize()` method is called in `clustering_driver.py` and the returned data must have `id`, `text`, `clustering_tokens` and `embedding` fields.

 ### Use Non-Reddit Data
-One is free to substitute or modify `fanatic/preprocess/read_data.py` to read in different kinds of data.
-In particular, `DATASET_INPUT_FIELD`, `DATASET_LABEL_FIELD` and `DATASET_ID_FIELD` are the essential fields that must be populated for downstream preprocessing and clustering.
+Users are encouraged to substitute or modify `fanatic/preprocess/read_data.py` to read in different kinds of data.
+In particular, `DATASET_INPUT_FIELD`, `DATASET_LABEL_FIELD` and `DATASET_ID_FIELD` must be used to extract the relevant content from the raw data for downstream preprocessing and clustering.

 ## Tests
 Some basic unit tests can be run from the home directory with `python3.7 -m pytest tests/unit/`